 Here is a stunning panorama of the mouth of the Mattole taken recently by Thomas Dunklin.
-Besides being a good friend of the MSG and MRC, Thomas is a “fisheries geo-videologist”, combing his background in geology and fisheries biology to produce superb photos and videos like the one above.
+Besides being a good friend of the MSG and MRC, Thomas is a “fisheries geo-videologist”, combing his background in geology and fisheries biology to produce superb photos and videos like the one shown here.
 You can see more of his work at https://vimeo.com/todu.

 Sanctuary Forest seeks experienced individual for bookkeeping and grant-management responsibilities. ~10 hr/week starting, increasing to 24hr/week by 4/19.
 Pay rate based on skill level and experience.
 See job description and download application at our website: sanctuaryforest.org/news.